Here you can read all news about stem cells.

 Collecting cells from gingival tissue only takes about 5-15 minutes.

-The patient is monitored after collection MMSCs to ensure his or her safety.
+The patient is monitored after collecting MMSCs to ensure his or her safety.

 The procedures are usually well tolerated in the majority of patients.
 Clinical trial results confirmed the safety of local injections and treatment with MMSCs from the perspective of tumor formation after a follow-up period .
 Individual intolerance (short-term fever), while rare, cannot be excluded.
 Swiss Medica specialists will monitor your condition for safer and more beneficial results.